 Cooking Clinic sessions are delivered by appointment only

-Cooking clinics are currently available on Tuesday and Thursdays, with a morning and an afternoon timeslot available.
-Timeslots outside of those currently available will be considered upon request and accommodated wherever possible.
+Cooking clinics are currently available on Tuesday and Thursdays only.
+Requests for sessions on alternative days will be considered upon request and accommodated as possible.

 Prior to your first session: